-Join me at triyoga in Ealing for a yoga workshop on how to Develop Your Yoga Practice
+Join me at The Life Centre in Notting Hill for a yoga workshop on how to Develop Your Yoga Practice

 Would you like to develop your own yoga practice, but feel unsure of where, or how, to start?